petra1/AccessibilityDemo/README.md

 The vision behind the Accessibility Demo is to improve my skills as an Android developer on a real project.

+<h2>usage</h2>

+The app can be used as a reference for the evolution of test tools for accessibility.
+The app is also intended as an example of how an app acceible can be made.

+In the app are different elements e.g image buttons ect.
+I have implemented each element twice - once in an accessible version and once not accessible variant.

 <h2>Contribution</h2>

 At the moment there are no contributors however your are welcome to contribute to the project.

 <h2>Requirement</h2>